 When and How to Access Commission Meetings

-The Human Rights Commission uses the Zoom video conferencing software to host meetings, please use this link to download the free software from the Zoom website.
+The Human Rights Commission uses the Zoom video conferencing software to host remote hybrid meetings, please use this link to download the free software from the Zoom website.

 Meetings are also streamed live on the San Francisco Human Rights Commission Facebook page using this link.

 Upcoming Commission Meetings

 San Francisco Human Rights Commission Meeting - Thursday June 23, 2022 at 5:00pm, Agenda

 San Francisco City Hall, 1 Dr. Carlton B. Goodlett Place, Room 416

 Use This Link to Visit the Commission Page

 Remote Viewing and Participation Available Via Zoom, Register: https://zoom.us/j/98294946892?pwd=M1YzTWJSQjBKVDQyamc5aGNBN1h6QT09

 Passcode: 468730 Webinar ID: 982 9494 6892 Telephone: +1(669)900-6833

 2022 Commission Meeting Dates - all meetings start at 5:00pm